MewtR/fluffy-lamp/README.md

 ### Simple TCP Server

 #### Compiling
-Note: You need CMake version 3.14 and BOOs version 1.75
+Note: You need CMake version 3.14 and Boost version 1.75
 * clone this repo
 * `cd` into it
 * `mkdir build && cd bulid`